ckm3/lightkurve-ext/README.md

 Also the `search_TESSlightcurve()` function can search local TESS light curves more efficiently with a sector constructed directory.

 Moreover, I also supply a function for selecting light curves between different products (authors).
 That can be very useful when multiple products like SPOC and HLSP data are both available at a sector.
-Use `lkx.select_lc_with_author_priority` to create a new `LightCurveCollection` with a given author priority.
+To achieve this, use `lkx.select_lc_with_author_priority` to create a new `LightCurveCollection` with a given author priority.

 ## Installation
 ```